Victimulae: Modern times

 The area that is "touristically" indicated as the site of the city of Victimula has been used since the second half of the twentieth century as an equipped picnic area located in the Bessa di Vermogno area (municipality of Zubiena), near the site of "Ciapel përfondà".

-From the area branch off several paths that cross the Bessa nature reserve.
+From the area, several paths branch off and cross the Bessa nature reserve.
 These wind through the woods and large piles of debris due to the intense metal extraction activity, between erratic boulders and some ruins of sites of archaeological interest (there is also an ancient stone drain that appears very well preserved).

 The area indicated as Victimula today, certainly closer to the deposits than to what could have been the actual village, is also occasionally used by gold panning enthusiasts for gatherings and events related to a hobby that finds an ideal place in this area, given the presence of alluvial gold in the waterways, especially in the nearby Elvo stream.